ghaddarAbs/NER-with-LS/README.md

 Robust Lexical Features for Improved Neural Network Named-Entity Recognition
 ================================================================

-This repository contains the source code for the NER system presented in the following research publication ([tmp link](https://arxiv.org/pdf/1806.03489.pdf))
+This repository contains the source code for the NER system presented in the following research publication ([link](http://aclweb.org/anthology/C18-1161))

     Abbas Ghaddar and Philippe Langlais
-    "Robust Lexical Features for Improved Neural Network Named-Entity Recognition", To appear in COLING 2018
+    Robust Lexical Features for Improved Neural Network Named-Entity Recognition In Proceedings of the 27th International Conference on Computational Linguistics (COLING 2018)

 ## Requirements